-From here the possibilities for your professional nursing career are infinite.
-Whether your goal is to complete a bachelor's, master's or doctoral degree our rich diverse learning experiences and expert faculty will prepare you for the challenges ahead.
-Your educational journey will give you opportunities to contribute through practice, education, scholarship, and service.
+From here there are endless possibilities for your professional nursing career.
+Whether your goal is to complete a bachelor's, master's or doctoral degree, our rich, diverse learning experiences and expert faculty will prepare you for the challenges ahead.
+Your educational journey will give you opportunities to contribute through practice, education, scholarship and service.